Understand your company's position and learn more about the options available

 The team are available now - 0800 644 6080

 You may find companies that offer to provide insolvency advice for a fee.
-Although some of these companies may be reputable, you should not pay for initial advice.
-Business debt advice charities never charge for advice and some licensed insolvency practitioners offer free initial consultations.
+Although some of these companies may be reputable, you should remember that you do not pay for initial advice.
+Business debt advice charities never charge for advice and some licensed insolvency practitioners - such as Real Business Rescue - offer free initial consultations.
 We believe everyone should be able to access professional debt advice without having to worry about the cost.

 The worst thing you can do is ignore your financial situation and continue trading regardless, as that goes against your duty to put your creditors’ interests first.
 If you subsequently enter insolvent liquidation or administration, the insolvency practitioner will investigate the conduct of directors and you could face allegations of misconduct and wrongful trading.